 3.General Mills will beat Wall Street's earnings estimates

 Some stocks are just flat-out better than others.

 Another thing it does is make analysts look like perpetual underachievers.
-If analysts say the company posted a loss of $0.06 a share in its latest quarter, I'll argue that it held up better than that.
+If analysts say the company posted a profit of $0.53 a share in its latest quarter, I'll whip out a "greater than" sign.
 History's on my side!

 One of my best tricks to beating the market is finding stocks that perpetually land ahead of the prognosticators.
 Let's go over the past year of earnings reports.

 Source: Thomson Reuters.

 Things can change, of course.
 There's top-line consistency when it comes to foodstuffs, but margins can be all over the map.
 Grocers operate on razor-thin margins, and wild fluctuations in prices or the inability to pass increases on to end users can sting the bottom line.

 However, it's hard to argue against the trend.
 Everything seems to be falling into place for another market-thumping quarter on the bottom line.